About BUC 2025

 ROUND 2 RESULTS

 The 22 teams with the highest scores in Round 1 competed in Round 2.
 Professor Maarja Öpik, Professor of Molecular Ecology & Director of the Institute of Ecology and Earth Sciences, University of Tartu, Estonia asked them a further 50 questions, on topics ranging from biochemistry to tropical plant identification.
-The 8 teams with the highest scores would go through to the quarterfinal.
-Aberdeen again led from the start, with Plymouth, Reading and RBG Kew close behind most of the way and went through to the quarterfinals.
-The other four were teams from the Eden Project, Oxford, Galway (Team Claddagh Clovers) and Queen Mary University of London (the Tree-mendous Team).
+The 8 teams with the highest scores went into the quarterfinal.
+Aberdeen again led from the start, with Plymouth, Reading and RBG Kew close behind most of the way.
+The other four quarter-finalists were teams from the Eden Project, Oxford, Galway (Team Claddagh Clovers) and Queen Mary University of London (the Tree-mendous Team).
 Single points separated the scores of these and other teams, as you can see from the final score-board below.
 The knowledge of all these teams across a very wide range of plant-related topics is incredible!

 The whole of Round 2 can be seen on YouTube.